flashwing-04/showtime-website-project-archive/content/ws22/bachelor/b5-szenische-interaktion/_index.md

 {{</gallery>}}

 {{<section title="Our Goal">}}
 The goal of this project is to create an interactive stage show in which the audience can actively participate to create a deeper connection to the overall concert experience.
 For this purpose, the audience will submit various drawings for the individual songs in the run-up to the concert.
-These will then be transformed into an animation showed on the stage design together with the live input of the band.
+These will then be transformed into an animation shown on the stage design together with the live input of the band.
 {{</section>}}